 The use of Governor General's Special Warrants offers another alternative.
-See the next question.
+(See section 4.1.2.)

-4.1.2 What are Governor General's Special Warrants?
-Are there any restrictions or limitations on their use?
+4.1.2 What Are Governor General's Special Warrants?
+Are There any Restrictions or Limitations on Their Use?

 House of Commons Procedure and Practice describes these Special Warrants as follows: